 Finally, if the decedent was married at the time of death, an unlimited marital deduction applies to any property transferred to his or her surviving spouse.
 With certain exceptions, the deduction does not apply when the gift is made to a trust, to the spouse in the form of a "life estate" or in the form of any other interest that is classified as "terminable."
 The rationale for this rule is that the marital deduction property must eventually be includable in the surviving spouse's estate.
-If the decedent's spouse is not a U.S. citizen, no deduction rules can be technical, especially if property passes to a spouse in trust.
+If the decedent's spouse is not a U.S. citizen, no deduction is allowed unless a special trust is established to hold the inherited property.
+Marital deduction rules can be technical, especially if property passes to a spouse in trust.
 As a result, you will want to consult with your tax advisor to make sure that this important deduction is properly claimed.

 Credits: Once all available deductions are computed and subtracted from the gross estate, a tentative estate tax can be computed using the tax tables pertaining to Form 706.
 Then, a second set of subtractions is made, for any available tax credits that apply.
 The most important of these is the unified credit that is allowed to every decedent.
-This credit has the effect of exempting the first \$11,400,000 in the estate from tax; as a result, decedents actually end up paying federal estate tax only on amounts in excess of \$11,400,000.
+This credit has the effect of exempting the first \$13,610,000 in 2024 in the estate from tax; as a result, decedents actually end up paying federal estate tax only on amounts in excess of \$13,610,000 in 2024.